 Here are some helpful resources for learning more:

-Yes, just tap in more devices, but watch out—too many (say, over 10) clog the line with data crashes, slowing things down.
+Yes, just tap in more devices, but watch out, too many (say, over 10) clog the line with data crashes, slowing things down because of CSMA/CD collision overhead.

-Coaxial cable—tough against noise, it’s the classic pick for keeping signals clean over a shared line.
+Coaxial cable, tough against noise, it's the classic pick for keeping signals clean over a shared line.
+RG-58 (50-ohm) for 10BASE2 ThinNet is the most common.
+Industrial bus networks typically use shielded twisted-pair (120-ohm) instead.